1jour1vin

 Rating: Gault Millau 15.5/20

-"Once aerated to dispel the 'reduced' aspect, the nose releases beautiful notes of jammy blackcurrant.
-The warmth brings tenderness and a satiny texture.
-The finish is caramel, praline, and rose."
+“Once aerated to dispel the ‘reduced’ character, the nose releases beautiful notes of jammy blackcurrant.
+The warmth lends softness and gives the wine a silky texture.
+The finish features caramel, praline, and rose.”
 (Les Meilleurs Vins de France 2012 - Gault Millau)

-Buy your Jonc-Blanc wines at the best price in a private sale!
+Buy Jonc-Blanc wines at the best price in a private sale!

 Rated site